Malaysian Tax Issues for Expatriates and Non-Residents

 2. How to Get Your Income Tax Number

 Usually, your company will arrange this for you.
-If this is not the case, then go to the nearest Inland Revenue Board of Malaysia's office or known locally as Lembaga Hasil Dalam Negeri, to register and get your income tax number.
-You need to bring your passport with you.
+If this is not the case, go to the nearest LHDN's office to register and get your income tax number.
+Bring your passport with you.

 Please do this within two months of your arrival into the country.